-In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the campus behavior coordinator shall take into consideration:
+In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the CBC shall take into consideration:

-- Self-defense (see glossary),
+- 32. Self-defense (see glossary),

-- Intent or lack of intent at the time the student engaged in the conduct,
+- 33. Intent or lack of intent at the time the student engaged in the conduct,

-- The student's disciplinary history,
+- 34. The student's disciplinary history,

-- A disability that substantially impairs the student's capacity to appreciate the wrongfulness

-of the student's conduct,

-- A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - A student's status as homeless.
+- 35. A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct. - 36.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 37.
+A student's status as homeless.